Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Sadly, the Giant Rock hasn’t been properly maintained.
 In the pictures, you can see graffiti and litter.
 If you want to make the trip, it is a 3-mile drive from The Integratron on an unpaved road.

 Note: It is very common to find white supremacists and confederate flags in Landers.
-There are also meth labs, illegal pot farms and overall, run-down shacks.
+From what I have gleaned online, this area is riddled with meth labs, illegal pot farms and run-down shacks.
 As a person of color myself, I wouldn’t feel comfortable driving to Giant Rock on my own.

 Other resources: